-We thank Prof. James Sethian, Dr. David Adalsteinsson, and Dr. Ravikanth Malladi for intriguing discussions on the fast marching method, and the authors of [43] for providing the roads image and apologize for squaring it for easier presentation.
+We thank Prof. James Sethian, Dr. David Adalsteinsson, and Dr. Ravikanth Malladi for intriguing discussions on the fast marching method, and the authors of (Neuenschwander et al. 1994) for providing the roads image and apologize for squaring it for easier presentation.
+We also thank the Arc-en-Ciel Keshet program, who helped us starting working together.
+We would like to thank the anonymous reviewers for their detailed remarks that helped us improve the presentation of this paper.